temporalio/helm-charts/charts/temporal/README.md

 # Build cross cluster CA trust using Pushsecret from ESO and Bundle from trust-manager

 Using `Object.kubernetes.crossplane.io` and `watch` feature from provider-kubernetes, a `PushSecret` resource is created each time `temporal-ca-secret` in `cert-manager` namespace has a new `resourceVersion` (meaning the root CA was renewed or changed for some reason).
-When this happens, `PushSecret` adds a new key/value in `temporal/non-prod-root-ca-list` secret from AWS Secrets Manager.
+When this happens,

+- [AWS implementation] `PushSecret` adds a new key/value in `temporal/non-prod-root-ca-list` secret from AWS Secrets Manager.
 The key is the `resourceVersion` of the secret and the value is the new root CA (`tls.crt`).
+- [Azure implementation] `PushSecret` adds a new secret in Azure Key Vault.
+The secret name is the new `resourceVersion` (8-digit name) and the value is the new root CA in PEM format.

-Then, using `externalsecret` from ESO, the Secrets Manager secret is imported into `temporal-root-ca-list` secret in `cert-manager` namespace.
+Then, using `externalsecret` from ESO, the Secrets Manager secret (or the Azure Key Vault secrets) are imported into `temporal-root-ca-list` secret in `cert-manager` namespace.

 Lastly, a `Bundle.trust.cert-manager.io` resource takes all keys from `temporal-root-ca-list` secret and the local `tls.crt` key from `temporal-ca-secret` and bundles them into a trust bundle written to `temporal-trust-bundle` secret in all namespaces.